linkerd/linkerd2/rfc/tap-hardening.md

 - [x] The Tap Service should be moved out of the controller Pod into it's own in preparation for becoming an extension apiserver
-- [ ] Communication between the Tap Service and Tap servers is secured
+- [ ] Communication between the Tap Controller and Tap servers is secured
-    * Tap Service queries the Kubernetes API for the identities of the requested resources
+    * Tap Controller queries the Kubernetes API for the identities of the requested resources
-    * The returned identities are used as header values in the requests made by the Tap Service
+    * The returned identities are used as header values in the requests made by the Tap Controller
-    * Proxies are injected with the identity of the Tap Service as an environment variable
+    * Proxies are injected with the identity of the Tap Controller as an environment variable
-    * The Tap servers on the proxies validate TLS connections are made only by the Tap Service
+    * The Tap servers on the proxies validate TLS connections are made only by the Tap Controller
-- [ ] The Tap Service becomes an extension apiserver
+- [ ] The Tap Controller becomes an extension apiserver
-    * The Tap Service generates a CA to include in the APIService object
+    * The Tap Controller generates a CA to include in the APIService object
-    * The Tap Service serves HTTPS which is a requirement for the aggregator layer
+    * The Tap Controller serves HTTPS which is a requirement for the aggregator layer
     * CLI and Web Deployment talk to the Kubernetes API server instead of the public API